kuzudb/kuzudb.github.io/docs/blog/factorization.md

 > - **How Kùzu Implements Factorization:** Kùzu's query processor
     is designed to achieve 3 design goals: (i) factorize intermediate results;
     (ii) always perform sequential scans of database files; and (iii) avoid scanning large chunks of database files when possible.
-In addition the processor is vectorized as in modern columnar DBMSs.
+In addition, the processor is vectorized as in modern columnar DBMSs.
 These design goals are achieved by passing multiple *factorized vectors* between each other and using modified HashJoin operators that do *sideways information passing* to avoid scans of entire files.

-Factorization is a very
-simple data compression technique.
+This is a quite technical blog post and will appeal more to people who are interested in internals of DBMSs.
+It's about a technique that's quite dear to my heart called factorization, which is a very simple data compression technique.
 Probably all compression techniques you know are designed to compress database files that are stored on disk.
 Think of run-length encoding, dictionary compression, or bitpacking.